Hey there Smooth Jazz Lovers!!

 At Last - Ronny Jordan:

 This is now the sixth release for the London-born Jordan whose father was a preacher.
 As such, gospel music was understandably an integral part of Ronny's musical education.
 Through it, Jordan learned many of the intricacies of melody & harmony as well as the most difficult lesson of all, when less was in fact more.
 Ronny's guitar talents first received broad recognition in 1992 with the release of The Antidote, his groundbreaking debut CD.
 Now regarded as somewhat of an acid jazz classic, many compositions on the album featured the unlikely fusion of Rap with Smooth Jazz.
 This opening chapter of Jordan's career well disguised the fact that Ronny had been playing in clubs and exploring various musical avenues throughout most of the 80s.
 Now with this latest project, the self-taught guitarist has chosen a slightly different course, exhibiting the confidence and maturity in his compositions and playing that can only come about through many years of honing one's craft.
-And in this respect, it’s a very fitting choice for today’s showcase cd feature.
-From At Last, we'll be playing the title track, Island Paradise and (In) The Limelight.

 CD: At Last